aoifesmith/evanandanna/README.md

   * ## Favicon

 A favicon was created using the font Roboto similarily used for headers in the main site.
 The colour #412A20 which is the primary font colour was used.
 The background colour selected is the colour #f7f1ed as is that of the main website background colour.
 The text and colours were selected for consistency across the site.
-Can was taken to ensure the simple text ‘EA’ for the site owners names were scaled to the appropriate site so as no overflow/loss of text outside the size of the icon.
-The beneficial use of the favicon is it helps the user save time and quickly identify your website without difficulties where multiple tabs are open.
-It reiterates a goal of making the site intuitive for navigation both internally and externally when multiple tabs are open.
-It also reinforces the ‘brand’ of the website and gives a sense of confirmation that it is the right site.
+Care was taken to ensure the simple text ‘EA’ for the site owners names were scaled to the appropriate size so as no overflow/loss of text outside the size of the icon.
+Initially 'E&A' was tested but this did not work and 1 or 2 characters would be max that should be used.
+The beneficial use of the favicon is it helps the user save time and quickly identify your website without difficulties.
+It follows a goal of making the site intuitive for navigation both internally and externally when multiple tabs are open.
+It also reinforces the ‘brand’ of the website and gives a sense of confirmation that the user is on the right site.
 ![Favicon Custom Colors ](docs/readme/design/favicon-evanandanna.png)

   #  Features

  ## All pages - Header and Footer sections:
  All pages have a header and footer.
-The header

   * **Header** - The header contains the logo and the menu navigation links.
 This is located at the top of every page.
-When the user is viewing in mobile the header is a sticky feature and remains permanently visible at the top to avoid user fatigue should there be long pages of content.
+When the user is viewing in mobile the header is a sticky feature and remains permanently visible at the top to avoid user scrolling fatigue should there be long pages of content.
  ![Header](docs/readme/design/features/logo-navbar.png)

      * **Logo** - The logo is an interactive feature that returns the user to the home page.
 Simple design with the website owners names.

 ![Logo](docs/readme/design/features/logo.png)

      * **Nav Bar** - The nav bar contains the links to the various pages on the website.
-They are structured to be on the top right hand corner of the browser on desktop and tablet whereas the float to the left in mobile.
+They are structured to be on the top right hand corner of the browser on desktop and tablet whereas they float to the left in mobile.
 These are clickable links which when hovered over turn a darker shade to indicate they are links and can direct the user to the appropriate page selected.
 The nav link shows a line under the active page’s link to indicate to the user where they are on the site.

  ![Nav menu links](docs/readme/design/features/navlinks.png)

   * **Footer** - The footer exists on all pages.
 The footer consists of two items.
 The first is a box that requests the user to tag the couple using their hashtag in social media as a requirement of the site owners brief.
 The second part of the footer is for the social media icons.
 These direct the user to the social site which opens up in a new tab.
 The new tab is vital so the user can easily return to the website page they are on.